Updated: Oct 1, 2021

 I remember being in third or fourth grade on a school field trip (to who knows where) and playing MASH with some of the girls on the bus ride.
 I think I still thought boys had cooties back then (lol), so I didn't know what boys' names to list, but one of my classmates told me I should write the name of the one Indian boy in the class down for the game and all the other girls in the group besides me voiced their agreement; one of them grabbed my paper and wrote his name down as my only option and circled it for me.
 It was obviously a silly game, but even at that age, I was confused as to why the only boy I should be matched with would be the only other brown kid in my entire grade.
 Around that same time, I became one of the first girls in my class to start shaving my legs because one of my female classmates told me that my legs were "disgusting" and looked like "boys' legs"; let's be real, I'm naturally hairy as fuck, thanks to those half-Indian genes (also why I have a head full of naturally dark, thick hair), so yeah my legs were super hairy, but I was never self-conscious about my leg hair until that girl pointed it out.
 I also remember beginning to hate my skin color around that same time (3rd/4th grade); since I was religious back then (*cough* Christian school *cough*), I would literally pray every night that I'd wake up the next morning and God would have miraculously have given me my mother's skin tone instead of my father's.
 Looking back, I feel bad for my dad, because I remember complaining at home about how ugly my brown skin was... which was partially because my mom (and some other family members) would often say things like, "Make sure you stay indoors as much as possible and wear sunscreen every time you go out.
 You are already dark and you don't want to look black".
 I didn't know what was wrong with looking black, or having dark brown skin, but I knew it was something I didn't want, so I tried to pray it away.
 This was all reinforced when one of the girls in my seventh grade P.E. class told me that I "could be pretty" if I got contacts (instead of glasses) and if I "wasn't so dark".
 I wasn't allowed to spend much time with friends and my mom would only allow three or four kids whose parents my mother trusted to come over, individually, to work homework from time to time... so I remained the tall, brown, skinny, nerdy, quiet girl who focused on academics primarily and secondarily focused on music and sports outside of school.
 My parents were extremely competitive about my academics, and I remember being so excited about how proud they were of me when I was deemed the female recipient of the Triple Crown Award of my graduating class, which was essentially the valedictorian award (they didn't use the valedictorian title in name).
 After graduating, once social media became a thing (MySpace and Facebook) in high school, I remember trying to add some of the kids from my elementary school and junior high as "friends" and at least four or five of the popular white kids not only declining my friend request, but also taking the time to message me to tell me, "Fuck off.
 You're ugly and we aren't friends".
 Needless to say, I don't keep in touch with almost anyone from that time in my life; the vast majority of them (again, the student body was mainly white and evangelical Christian) turned out to be right-wing, evangelical, MAGA supporters, so I don't feel like I'm particularly missing out.

 My parents were dead set on me attending a highly-ranked university for college, "ideally an Ivy League", so instead of attending the Christian high school that most of the kids from my Christian junior high went on to attend, I instead applied for and enrolled in a non-religious, private, college prep school for high school ...and my entire life immediately started to change for the better.
 There were a ton of smart kids at this school (unlike at my elementary school where there were only really two other kids I was competing with academically), and a handful of them were significantly smarter than I was.
-More importantly, our class was incredibly diverse, and overall, everyone was so friendly; the environment was much more conducive to learning, and since it was primarily a boarding school (though I was a day student), I also began to have much more of a social life than I had before, spending the vast majority of my waking hours on campus, hanging with friends, and slowly started coming out of my quiet shell.
+More importantly, our class was incredibly diverse, and overall, everyone was so friendly; the environment was much more conducive to learning and I also began to have much more of a social life than I had before, spending the vast majority of my waking hours on campus, hanging with friends, and slowly started coming out of my quiet shell.
 My best friends in high school were my first real brown friends, Samina and Deboki, and I admired them both immensely and wanted to be just like them.
 It was because of them and some of my other high school friends and classmates who weren't white (whose names I thought were the coolest, such as Saira, Archana, Eshaana, Aarti, Ravnyssa, and also Asaama, Zakiya, etc.) that I no longer cared that I wasn't white... and while I didn't love my skin color yet, I no longer hated it either; all of those girls were "cool" in my eyes and the fact that my skin tone was close to theirs made me a bit proud for once.
 Deboki and Samina were both incredibly smart, sarcastic, and hilarious.
 For the first time in my life, I was close friends with people who looked kind of like me who also took academics very seriously; they were both smarter than I was and I loved learning from them just by being in classes with them and hanging out with them after school.
 I went to my first concerts with the two of them, and we saw bands like Hoobastank and Ratatat together.
 My parents actually didn't mind me hanging out with them either which probably was because their parents were also pretty strict and they were both "smart, good girls".

 For college, I attended a public school for the first time in my life.
 I was very middle of the pack academically there...
 EVERYONE was insanely smart and I learned so much from my professors and my classmates; it opened my eyes to so much more and my time there ended up being some of the most transformative years of my life for which I am incredibly grateful.
 In sum, I never really saw diversity, nor was I ever truly academically challenged, until my high school and college years; for that, I am eternally grateful to those institutions (and their admissions officers) for creating environments for me to truly grow, evolve, and explore as both a student and as a young adult in general.